rwxrob/zet/docs/286/README.md

-# Use `netshoot` to Peek Inside Your K8S App
+# Use `netshoot` to peek inside your k8s app

 TIL there's a thing called `netshoot`.
 It is an ultra-lightweight workspace container with all the network essential tools in it.
 This is the perfect thing when trying to make sense of domain name resolution and networking, which can get really hairy really fast in Kubernetes.
 Here's how to just run one pod and have it delete ("Terminate") after you exit:

 ```bash
 #!/bin/bash